Dimers on Riemann surfaces I: Temperleyan forests: Temperley's bijection on Riemann surfaces

 \subsection{Wilson's algorithm to generate wired oriented CRSF}

-Recall the measure $\Ptemp$, i.e., the law of $(\cT, \cT^\dagger)$ on $\crsf$ under the measure \cref{eq:oriented CRSF}.
-We will not study directly $\Ptemp$ but rather a measure on $\crsf$ which can be sampled through Wilson's algorithm and is defined as follows: we first sample a wired oriented CRSF of $\Gamma$ with law
+Recall the measure $\Ptemp$ from \cref{eq:oriented CRSF}, i.e. the law of $(\cT, \cT^\dagger)$ on Temperleyan pairs which is naturally associated with the dimer model.
+We will not study directly $\Ptemp$ but rather a slightly altered version which can be sampled through Wilson's algorithm and is defined as follows: we first sample a wired oriented CRSF of $\Gamma$ with law

 and given $\cT = t$, we pick $\cT^\dagger$ an oriented dual uniformly among all possibilities of orientation of the dual.
-Thus $\Pwils$ can be viewed also (with a small abuse of notation) as a mesure on $\crsf$.

-The two laws look similar but are in fact different due to the fact that any cycle of the dual $t^\dagger$ of a Temperleyan oriented CRSF $t$ can be oriented in two possible ways to determine a dual pair $(t, t^\dagger ) \in \crsf$.
+Clearly the only difference between the two is due to the fact that any cycle of the dual $t^\dagger$ of a Temperleyan oriented CRSF $t$ can be oriented in two possible ways to determine a dual pair $(t, t^\dagger )$.
 We deduce the following relationship:

-\begin{lemma} Let $(t, t^\dagger)$ be a Temperleyan wired oriented CRSF such that $t^\dagger$ contains exactly $k^\dagger$ noncontractible cycles.
+\begin{lemma} Let $(t, t^\dagger)$ be a Temperleyan pair such that $t^\dagger$ contains exactly $k^\dagger$ non-contractible cycles.
 Then the Radon--Nikodym derivative satisfies

-In particular, conditioned on having $k^\dagger$ noncontractible cycles for the dual forest, the law $\Ptemp$ and $\Pwils$ coincide. \end{lemma}
+In particular, conditioned on having $k^\dagger$ non-contractible cycles for the dual forest, the law $\Ptemp$ and $\Pwils$ coincide. \end{lemma}

-In fact, we could equally use the number of cycles in the primal forest because of the following lemma.

-\begin{lemma} Let $(t, t^\dagger)$ be a pair of dual Temperleyan CRSF.
-Let $k$ and $k^\dagger$ be their respective number of noncontractible cycles.
-Then $k$ and $k^\dagger$ are related by the deterministic relation